KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     $NewData = Get-Content -Path $Path -Raw | ConvertFrom-Json
     $NewData.Address.State

 There are two things to note.
 The first is that I used a `[hashtable]` for my `$Data` but `ConvertFrom-Json` returns a `[PSCustomObject]` instead.
+This may not be a problem but there is not an easy fix for it.
 The other is that I use `Get-Content -Raw` to get the data as a single string instead of an array of strings.

 Here is the contents of the JSON file from above: